-The cost of running data centres is very expensive and they need to be managed by teams of experts.
+The cost of running data centers is very expensive and they need to be managed by teams of experts.
 For businesses that are handling an increase in data, it is likely to mean a rise in the cost of storing and managing it.

 However, this is another area in which colocation can be effective.
-As well as eliminating the need for a data centre, colocation can also save organisations money when it comes to scalable computing resources.
+As well as eliminating the need for a data center, colocation can also save organisations money when it comes to scalable computing resources.

 Thanks to the innate flexibility of colocation services, businesses can always scale their environment depending on their current requirements.

 As colocation requires customers to provide their own hardware, managing the amount of resources used becomes easier and allows businesses to be as cost-effective as possible as demands grow.

 Further to this, a colocation provider will be dedicated to reducing costs, for example through power reduction and cooling, which can keep costs down and can be passed on to businesses.